M.Fish Music Appreciation

 Died: Vienna, March 26, 1827

-Beethoven introduced the notion of the nineteenth century virtuoso concert-pianist.
+Beethoven introduced the notion of the nineteenth-century virtuoso concert pianist.

 The idea of universal freedom, equality, and the brotherhood of man was one the composer cherished.
-Beethoven's only opera, Fidelio, is on this very subject, and the theme is nowhere expressed more powerfully or beautifully than in the final movement of the monumental Symphony no. 9 in D minor, composed in 1824 when Beethoven was completely deaf.
+Beethoven's only opera, Fidelio, is on this very subject, and the theme is nowhere expressed more powerfully or beautifully than in the final movement of the monumental Symphony No. 9 in D minor, composed in 1824 when Beethoven was completely deaf.
 To a tune so simple that half the world knows it and sings it, the genius of Beethoven seeks to embrace all humanity with his vision of equality, democracy, and love.

 * BEETHOVEN in Two: